-I’m told that Mother’s Day is the biggest and busiest restaurant day, but then I also heard that about Valentine’s Day so perhaps it’s a tie between the two, and one of the reasons I’m not thrilled about going out for Mother’s Day.
-There are the long waits, the rushed meals, and the hit-and-miss service.
+I’m told that Mother’s Day is the busiest restaurant day, but then I also heard that about Valentine’s Day.
+Perhaps it’s a tie between the two.
+For me, it’s one of the reasons I’m not thrilled about going out that day.
+There are the long waits, rushed meals, and sometimes hit-and-miss service.

 Like it did mine.

-Whether you’re a mother or a grandmother raising grandkids; whether you adopt, mentor, or take someone under your wing, regardless how you come about being maternally devoted, may your kindness forever return to you.
+Whether you’re a mother or a grandmother raising grandkids; whether you adopt, mentor, or take someone under your wing, regardless how you come about being maternally invested, may your kindness forever return to you.

 By ~ Elizabeth Yalian 2013-2015 ©http://hiseyeisonthissparrow.com. ♛